ilya-ibulaev-at-sloboda/ps_hvv_tender_backend/README.md

 - Cache can be used to improve performance (as the data is static)
 - Authentication can be improved to use JWT tokens to allow stateless authentication
 - FactoryBoy & Faker can be used to create test data in a more readable and reusable way
+- In the Dockerfile we run the server with `python manage.py runserver` which is not recommended for production.
+We can use Gunicorn or Uvicorn instead.